dalesgit/logseq/pages/Lectio.md

 	- [[Nov 3rd, 2024]]
 		- From #MP (via one of the Marianists?) in the parable of the *Rich Young Man*, the text says he went away **sad**.
 But we don't know whether he followed or left Jesus.
 Was he **sad** for all the things he had to give away.

-		  This seems to a common interpretation in some Catholic circles -- seeing in the rich young man a prefigured Francis of Assisi
+		  This seems to a common interpretation in some Catholic circles -- seeing in the rich young man a prefigured Francis of Assisi.
+		- Peter preached on 1 Co.
+13 --
 - September
   collapsed:: true
 	- ## Tue 17 Sep 2024